siddley1001/fed_challenge/fed_challenge/README.md

 # Econ Dashboard of Macro Indicators ![](https://www.aus.edu/sites/default/files/07_0.jpg)

+##Purpose
+- Leverage an API to source different Information
+- Develop a Web App with Streamlit for end users to explore and gain insight on
+- Help my Fed Challenge team gain insight on different parts of the economy for unique Policy Proposals

 ## Understanding our Economy from 3 Angles:
   ## 1. **Overall Economic Activity**:
       - Total GDP: